-Since last year regional NMMB model is running as time-critical on Cray supercomputer, using a suite under ecFlow.
+Since the end of 2017 regional NMMB model is running as time-critical on Cray supercomputer, using a suite under ecFlow.
 The products of the model are used in operational weather forecast.

 2. Use and application of products

 ECMWF products are used for short-range forecast for providing meteorological background for hail suppression activities.